bleemeo/glouton/README.md

 ### Developping the local UI JavaScript

-When working on the JavaScript rebuilding the Javascript bundle and running go generate could be slow and will use minified JavaScript file which are harded to debug.
+When working on the JavaScript rebuilding the Javascript bundle could be slow and will use minified JavaScript file which are harder to debug.

 To avoid this, you may want to run and use webpack-dev-server which will serve non-minified JavaScript file and rebuild the JavaScript bundle on the file.
 When doing a change in